pippinbarr/cart253/topics/data/json.md

 ]
 ```

-Generally speak: just avoid this, it's better and easier to have the file contain an *object*, notably so you can include a "description" and so on.
+Generally speaking: just avoid this, it's better and easier to have the file contain an *object*, notably so you can include a "description" and so on.

 ## Obtaining JSON data